liangrj2014/ISPD24_contest/index.md

   | MemPool-Cluster | 14327| 1103106843	| 285442676	| 5801104 * 50 	| 1678604719	| 1752964443 |

 ### Anouncement
+- We released the routing resource limit - Feb 2, 2024
 - We released a testcase with around 50M cells and 60M nets! - Jan 29, 2024
 - We evaluated the alpha submissioms on public benchmarks and created the leader board. - Jan 22, 2024
 - We updated the submission guidance. -Jan 8, 2024